 Before you visit the Seabrook Town Hall or any other Town Offices we ask if you could please consider the following questions;

-- Within the past 14 days, has a public health or medical professional told you to selfmonitor, self-isolate, or selfquarantine because of concerns
+Within the past 14 days, has a public health or medical professional told you to selfmonitor, self-isolate, or selfquarantine because of concerns about COVID-19 infection?

 The General Election will take place November 3rd, 7:00am-7:00pm at the Seabrook Community Center, 311 Lafayette Road.
 If you happened to miss the deadline to register to vote, you may register the day of voting at the polls.

 ATTENTION: If you would like to vote and are handicap or have any other challenges and can’t wait in line, please call the Recreation Center at 474-5746, we will send an election official with an Absentee Ballot and Form to your car.
 You will need to provide a Photo ID.

 Absentee Ballots must be turned into the Town Clerks office at the Town Hall by 5:00PM on Monday, November 2nd or Tuesday, November 3rd at the Polls by 5:00PM.

 Any questions about Absentee Ballots or the Election please call the Town Clerks office 603-474-3152.

 Seabrook Announces Voluntary Water Restrictions ( Town seeks assistance in reducing water usage )